rita-barbosa/LAPR2-2223/docs/sprintB/us007/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 007 - To register user in the system

 ## 1. Requirements Engineering